TOP Sustainability Society

 Promotion Structure

 We have declared our compliance with the Responsible Business Alliance (RBA) to meet the demands of the international community, including corporate responsibility for the safety of the working environment, worker dignity and environmental impact throughout our supply chain.
-Based on the RBA Code of Conduct, we have formulated the “Tokyo Seimitsu Supplier CSR Guidelines” that set out our requirements with regard to procurement policy, human rights and labor, occupational safety and health, the environment, ethics, safety and quality, and information security.
-We ask that our suppliers understand the purpose of these guidelines and cooperate with us in promoting sustainable procurement activities.
+Based on the RBA Code of Conduct, we have formulated the “Tokyo Seimitsu Supplier CSR Guidelines” that set out our requirements with regard to “procurement policy,” “human rights and labor,” “occupational safety and health,” “the environment,” “ethics,” “safety and quality,” and “information security.”
+We ask that our suppliers understand the purpose of these guidelines and cooperate with us in promoting sustainable procurement activities as well as provide us with written confirmation that they have checked and understand the content of the guidelines.

 Supplier CSR Survey

-were received from 53 companies (response rate: 94.6%).
-The results of the assessment analysis are provided to suppliers as feedback.
-For items with low scores, suppliers are requested to take corrective actions and measures for improvement.
+The results of the assessment analysis are individually provided to suppliers as feedback.
+For items where efforts are found to be insufficient, suppliers are requested to take corrective actions and improvement measures.

 Labor 19 Items related to human rights, such as foreign workers, child workers, overtime labor, forced labor, abuse, and discrimination